Ofis Publik ar Brezhoneg: Finance and organisation

 Before October 2010, the OPB was an independent regional association, led by Lena Louarn between 1999 and 2010.
 Its budget of €1 million was primarily funded by the Brittany Region.

 Breton language

 The Office participates in the promotion of Breton courses for adults.
 It has published data on participation in and centers for Breton courses for adults:

 In the year 1998–1999, 9,300 adults followed a course (e.g. evening courses, correspondence).
 Of those, 1,200 were in Upper Brittany (550 in Ille-et-Vilaine and 462 in Loire-Atlantique).
 At the time, a total of 165 organizations organised evening courses in Brittany and 28 outside Brittany (of the latter, 15 are in the region of Paris).

 In 2003, the Office prepared and published a road map of Brittany in the Breton language.
-(The map includes Loire-Atlantique, which was historically considered part of the region until 1941.).
+(The map includes Loire-Atlantique, which was historically considered part of the region until 1941.)

+In June 2024, the Office opened "Desketa", its free website for learning Breton.